Luan-vP/art-speed-read/README.md

 - Compile and view images - view_images.py
 - Command-line interface to permit custom search term

-# Tech Stack
+# Usage
-- Python Backend
+- run scrape_images.py
+- then run read_images.py from same directory

 # Anticipated challenges:
 - loading times, this was challenging last time to show lead and show each image without an unusable delay